-Being a University employee does not mean you lose your constitutional rights as a citizen to participate or not participate as you desire in the political process; however, because you are a University employee you must also be aware of the limitations on participation in partisan or political activity during work time and limitations on the use of University property.
+Being a University employee does not mean you lose any of your constitutional rights as a citizen to participate or not participate as you desire in the political process; however, because you are a University employee you must also be aware of the limitations on participation in partisan or political activity during work time and limitations on the use of University property.
 This Ram Right summarizes the laws and policies surrounding political activities of employees.

 - Due to potential conflicts of interest or time, all EHRA employees (Faculty and EHRA Non-Faculty) becoming candidates for or holding political offices must make certain disclosures and receive various approvals.
 Prospective candidates or office holders for some political offices must use the form or format prescribed by the President to petition the Board of Governors or the board of trustees for approval in advance; failure to do so may result in loss of University employment.
 Sections 300.5.1 and 300.5.2 of the UNC Policy Manual.

 - Voting is not allowed as work time.
 Most polling stations are open extended hours and should allow most employees to vote before or after work.
 Additionally, employees have other options, such as early voting or voting during their scheduled meal break.
 Management may allow employees to use available vacation/bonus leave or comp time for hours missed during the employee’s regular work schedule for voting purposes.
 Management, to the extent business operations allow, may provide employees a flexible work schedule so that they can make up the missed time within the same work week.
 State Human Resources Policy (Section 5, page 17).

 - No employee may coerce an employee or applicant to support or contribute to a political candidate, political committee,or political party or to change the party designation of their voter registration.
 N.C.G.S. §126-14.

 - No EHRA employee (Faculty and EHRA Non-Faculty) may promise preferential treatment (or actually confer such preference) or threaten detrimental treatment (or actually impose such detriment) to any person to induce support for, or opposition to, a candidate, political office, or partisan political group.
 Section 300.5.1 of the UNC Policy Manual.